FacetWP version 4.0+ includes built-in support for WP Rocket. (For older FacetWP versions see our recommended settings below).

 The results should look like this:

-If you have enabled FacetWP’s debug mode, or if you are using the Conditional Logic add-on installed and you are using custom jQuery selectors in its settings, the following code needs to be added to your (child) theme’s function.php.
+If you have enabled FacetWP’s debug mode, or if you are using the Conditional Logic add-on and you are using custom jQuery selectors in its settings, you may get the error Uncaught ReferenceError: FWP_JSON is not defined.
+To fix this, add the following code to your (child) theme’s function.php.
 Make sure to clear the WP Rocket cache afterwards.

 How to use custom PHP code?